 CEITEC – Central European Institute of Technology

-With an annual budget of 30 million euros, and investments in the range of 220 million euros, the institution is succeeding in its aim to be an integral part of a state-of-the-art EU scientific network in related fields.
-CEITEC is active in an ecosystem of top, central EU universities, such as Masaryk University, and Brno University of Technology, with access to over 60 thousand students, and is in cooperation with leading EU and global universities, companies, and public organisations.
+With an annual budget of nearly 30 million euros and investments that exceed 200 million euros, the institution has been successful in its aim of being an integral part of the top scientific networks in its related fields.
+CEITEC is located in the city of Brno, in the heart of Europe, where Gregor Mendel once laid down the foundation of modern genetics, and is surrounded by top educational institutions, including Masaryk University, Brno University of Technology, and Mendel University, with access to over 60,000 students.
+CEITEC actively collaborates with leading international universities, research institutes, private companies, and public organisations.

-The multi-disciplinary nature of CEITEC, and the extent to which the fields of life sciences and advanced materials and nanotechnologies are integrated make it the first research centre of its kind in the Czech Republic.
-Research at CEITEC covers the following research areas: Advanced Nano and Microtechnologies, Advanced Materials, Structural Biology, Genomics and Proteomics of Plant Systems, Molecular Medicine, Brain and Mind Research, and Molecular Veterinary Medicine.
+The multidisciplinary nature of CEITEC, and the extent to which the fields of life sciences, advanced materials, and nanotechnologies are integrated with each other, make it the first research centre of its kind in the Czech Republic.
+Research at CEITEC covers the following seven research areas: Advanced Nano and Microtechnologies, Advanced Materials, Structural Biology, Genomics and Proteomics of Plant Systems, Molecular Medicine, Brain and Mind Research, and Molecular Veterinary Medicine.

-CEITEC provides open access to 12 core facilities equipped with cutting-edge technology in nanotechnologies and life material sciences.
-High-end instrumentation is accessible to internal and external users from academy and industry at national and international levels.
-The core facilities include: Cryo Electron Microscopy and Tomography Core Facility, CEITEC Nano Research Infrastructure, High Field NMR Spectroscopy, Proteomics Core Facility, X-ray Diffraction and Bio-SAXS Core Facility, Biomolecular Interactions and Crystallization Core Facility, Nanobiotechnology Core Facility, Multimodal and Functional Imaging Laboratory, Genomics Core Facility, Cellular Imaging Core Facility, Plant Sciences Core Facility, and Bioinformatics Core Facility.
+CEITEC provides open access to 12 shared laboratories that are equipped with cutting-edge technology.
+High-end instrumentation is accessible not only to CEITEC researchers, but also to external users from the academic and private sectors.
+The core facilities include: Cryo Electron Microscopy and Tomography Core Facility, CEITEC Nano, Josef Dadok National NMR Centre, Proteomics Core Facility, X-ray Diffraction and Bio-SAXS Core Facility, Biomolecular Interactions and Crystallization Core Facility, Nanobiotechnology Core Facility, Multimodal and Functional Imaging Laboratory, Genomics Core Facility, Cellular Imaging Core Facility, Plant Sciences Core Facility, and Bioinformatics Core Facility.

-Our people are our greatest asset.
-In 2018, the entire CEITEC consortium employed more than 1 300 employees from over 40 countries.
-Our people are working on nearly 300 ongoing projects and publish nearly 500 scientific publications per year.
+Our employees are our greatest asset.
+The entire CEITEC consortium employs more than 1 400 people from over 45 countries, who are working on nearly 300 ongoing projects and publish approximately 500 scientific publications per year.
 We take care of our employees from the moment they are hired.
-Our Welcome Office supports newcomers to help them with a smooth integration into the workplace.
-We also take career development of our scientific staff very seriously, and offer various training opportunities to researchers of all levels.
-We are also raising a new generation of researchers at our international PhD school.
+Our Welcome Office supports new employees to help them with a smooth integration into the workplace, and our PR team organises numerous events for employees and their families.
+We also take the career development of our staff and PhD students very seriously, and offer various training opportunities for researchers of all levels, including soft and transferable skill development.

-For more information about CEITEC, please visit/ .
+For more information about CEITEC, please visit www.ceitec.eu.

 CEITEC – Central European Technology